A Beginner's Guide to HR Consulting

 There are specific aspects that companies look for in an HR Consultant.
 Before you begin marketing and offering your services, you've got to ensure that you have what companies want.

 Companies want HR Consultants with knowledge, so don't hold back regarding your background.
-Diverse HR work indicates a great consultant, so get as much experience as possible!
+HR professionals with diverse work indicate great consultants, so get as much experience as possible!
 HR needs are multifaceted, and it's important to showcase that you can handle that aspect.

 As potential clients want to hear about your past successes, offer your references willingly.
-Even if you're just starting as an independent HR Consultant, college and past work-related accolades are always welcome in the conversation.
+Even if you're just starting as an independent consultant, college and past work-related accolades are always welcome in the conversation.